raphCode/master-thesis-muzero/approach.typ

 In !sp !gs, trivially only one !pl can be at turn.

 In !gs with 2 !pls, alternating turns are assumed.
-This is not a limitation in practice, since possible special turn order mechanics can be modeled with the set of available !as $A$.
+This is not a limitation in practice, since the turn order mechanics of any !g can be modeled with the set of available !as $A$.

 As an contrived example, consider castling in chess:
-It may be viewed as two successive turns of the same !pl, moving king and rook separately.
+It may be viewed as two consecutive turns of the same !pl, moving king and rook separately.
 However, by expanding the !a set $A$ with a castling move, the assumption about alternating turn order still holds.